-Accomplishing that now is still possible, assuming you stay within Amazon’s guidelines.
 Here’s a look at what’s permitted, what can get reviews removed, and how reviewers should disclose their relationship to the author.

-- Reviewers can remove, or edit a review after it is posted.
+- Reviewers can remove or edit a review after it is posted.

 - A reviewer can link to another product—such as their own—if it is relevant and available on Amazon.

-When are reviews removed, or worse…
+When reviews are removed, or Amazon never posts it

 - Never invite (or allow) a family member or someone you have a close personal relationship with to review your book.